hheng9/bikesharing/README.md

 ### Our next tableau visualization involves creating a heatmap that shows the number of bike trips broken down by gender for each day of the week by each Usertype.
 ![D2-5](https://user-images.githubusercontent.com/118647523/227400370-fa942fb1-e2ae-4092-bc4b-b05887d47dbc.png)

+### The customer titled bar chart created in Tableau displays the peak riding hours for bike rides.
+The x-axis represents the 24 hours of the day while the y-axis shows the count of bike rides during each hour.
+The bars are colored blue and labeled with the hour of the day making it easy for customers to identify the peak hours for bike rides.
 ![D3-1](https://user-images.githubusercontent.com/118647523/227401846-8728d866-dc53-4e1a-821a-40dc2794ade2.png)